 We are very lucky to work, learn and live on a beautiful island and believe in making the most of the natural environment.
-Our learners already have many learning opportunities outside through the outdoor classroom, forest school, and poly tunnel and school garden.
+Our learners already have many learning opportunities outside and we look forward to strengthening this together.
+We hold an outdoor learning afternoon every Friday - where primary and nursery learners explore the wonder of the outdoors and learn in rich outdoor contexts.